gmenuel/puppet-syncthing/README.md

 ### Operating system support

 Currently, only Debian and Ubuntu are supported.
 Debian has been tested more extensively.
 Contributions adding support for further OSes are welcome!

+### Special Notes and Acknowledgements

+This module is a continuation of William Hefter's [Syncthing Puppet module](https://github.com/whefter/puppet-syncthing) which was abandoned July 8th, 2018.
+Everything this module is or may become is thanks to the time and effort he put in to the project.